Table of Contents

 To avoid errors and fraud, a business may implement checks and balances, like:

-- Segregation of duties – ensures that no one employee can single-handedly approve a payment.
+- Segregation of duties: Ensures that no one employee can single-handedly prepare and approve a payment

-- Separation of procedures for registering new vendors and entering vouchers – this policy guarantees that an employee cannot register himself as a vendor and pay himself without approval from other employees.
+- Separation of procedures for registering new vendors and entering vouchers: Guarantees that an employee cannot register themselves as a vendor and pay themselves without approval from other employees

 Tipalti is accounting software that can help a business of any size implement AP automation.
 The system enhances the AP process and provides services like: